 Fluor's board of directors is committed to Fluor maintaining an effective compliance and ethics program.
 The board delegated oversight of the compliance and ethics program to the Audit Committee and executive day-to-day oversight to Fluor's chief compliance officer.
 The chief compliance officer has direct access to the Audit Committee to address compliance and ethics issues and to provide regular program updates, including quarterly Executive Sessions with the committee and monthly calls with the Audit Committee chairperson.

-The Chief Compliance Officer is responsible for the continuous improvement of the program.
-Program improvements are based on management input, risk assessments, audit findings, hotline reports, industry trends and best practices.
+The chief compliance officer is responsible for the continuous improvement of the program.
+Program improvements are based on management input, risk assessments, audit findings, integrity portal reports, industry trends and best practices.

-Additionally, the Chief Compliance Officer supports many cross-functional initiatives and processes, including providing input with respect to entering into new markets and geographical locations and working with new clients.
+Additionally, the chief compliance officer and the compliance team support many cross-functional initiatives and processes, including providing input with respect to entering new markets and geographical locations and working with new clients.

-A Compliance and Ethics Committee was formed to provide assistance to the company's management and the Audit Committee to enable Fluor to continue to operate according to the highest ethical business standards and in accordance with applicable laws.
+A Compliance and Ethics Committee was formed to provide assistance to management and the Audit Committee to ensure that Fluor continues to operate according to the highest ethical business standards and in compliance with applicable laws, regulations, policies and practices.